BiCU-CCRI/Best_practices/coding_and_review/code_reproducibility.md

  3. **Prefer online packages** instead of local ones `conda config --set offline false`
  4. Keep the original `conda create` command with installed package versions

-- Exported `conda` environment `YAML` is often very host-specific and it is not possible to reproduce the environment on a different host
+- Exported `conda` environment `YAML` is often very host-specific, and it is not possible to reproduce the environment on a different host

  5. Set `conda` to **copy packages** instead of linking them from another environment with `conda config --set always_copy true` or by adding `--copy` to `conda create`

-- This is more to help with `conda` environment installation breaking while updating some other `conda` packages during the development
+- This is more to help with the `conda` environment installation breaking while updating some other `conda` packages during the development

 ## R

 - Consider using [`{renv}`](https://rstudio.github.io/renv/articles/renv.html) for independent reproducible R software environments
     - For example, you can have a single standardized R docker image with `{renv}`, install and track packages with `{renv}` for each project.
-Once the project is done and you need to preserve the software versions, you can create a separate docker image with all the software preinstalled
+Once the project is done and you need to preserve the software versions, you can create a separate Docker image with all the software preinstalled
-    - **Note: **Not all R packages are always preserved and sometimes they are even removed from CRAN/Bioconductor - only using `{renv}` is **not enough** for future reproducibility
+    - **Note:** Not all R packages are always preserved, and sometimes they are even removed from CRAN/Bioconductor - only using `{renv}` is **not enough** for future reproducibility
     - Alternative to `{renv}` is [`{groundhog}`](https://groundhogr.com/)
-        - *tldr; academics should probably use groundhog, corporate data scientists should arguably use renv.*
+        - *tldr; Academics should probably use groundhog, and corporate data scientists should arguably use renv.*
         - Full comparison of `{renv}` and `{grounhog}` [here](https://groundhogr.com/renv/)
 - Consider using [`{usethis}`](https://usethis.r-lib.org/index.html) for automatization of repetitive tasks and project setup
     - `{usethis}` automates repetitive tasks that arise during project setup and development, both for R packages and non-package projects
 - You should also use *classic* `sessionInfo()` to report the currently loaded packages
     - `sessionInfo() |> report::report()`
-- For RStudio users - use [`.Rproj`](https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects) files and combine it with [`{here}`](https://here.r-lib.org/) package
+- For RStudio users - use [`.Rproj`](https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects) files and combine them with [`{here}`](https://here.r-lib.org/) package
-    - This make your *analysis* directory into *project* directory for better path tracking and setting
+    - This makes your *analysis* directory into a *project* directory for better path tracking and setting
 - Nice summary of reproducible R development [Building reproducible analytical pipelines with R](https://raps-with-r.dev/)

 ## Workflow Managers

-- Another step close to full reproducibility is to use workflow managers
+- Another step closer to full reproducibility is to use workflow managers
 - The most used (bioinformatics) workflow managers are [`snakemake`](https://snakemake.readthedocs.io/) and [`nextflow`](https://nextflow.io/)
 - Both `snakemake` and `nextflow` are often based on `conda` environments and Docker/Apptainer images, so the same rules as in [`conda`](#conda) apply here as well

 ### `snakemake`

-- WiP
+WiP

 ### `nextflow`

-- WiP
+WiP